mariamkiran/mariamkiran.github.io/_pages/about.md

 **Email: kiranm@ornl.gov**<br>

-I am a Computer Networking and AI Scientist and currently serve as Group Lead to ORNL’s Quantum Networking and Communications Group.
-My research explores AI/ML solutions for improving network performance, flexibility and high-speed distributed data transfers for science.
-Involving themes of deep learning, software engineering and complex networks, I have developed solutions for optimizing data movement, TCP/IP protocols, learning controllers for Wide area network (WANs), wireless/5G (& Beyond) and Quantum networked devices.
-My research impacts DOE’s infrastructure used for high-energy physics, neutron science, materials science, biology, ecology, smart grids and nuclear energy applications.<br>
+I am an AI Scientist who develops AI and distributed intelligence solutions for Computer Networking - Wide area networks, Wireless and Quantum Networking.<br>
+I currently serve as the Group Lead for Quantum Networking and Communications Group at Oak Ridge National Lab. <br>
+Research: I explore AI/ML solutions for improving network performance for high-speed distributed data movement and science transfers such as in US DOE science challenges (e.g. high-energy physics, plant ecology, nuclear energy applications and more).
+I use techniques from deep learning, software engineering, game theory and swarm intelligence.<br>
 My themes include: Self-Driving Networks, Intelligent Networks or Networks that can think!

 <h3>Code</h3>